Understanding acoustic neuromas

 Diagnosis of acoustic neuroma

-If you experience any symptoms of acoustic neuromas, make an appointment to see your family physician.
-Acoustic neuromas are often difficult to diagnose because they develop gradually and their symptoms are also indications of other inner or middle ear conditions.
-If your physician suspects you have an acoustic neuroma, he may refer you to an ear, nose and throat (ENT) specialist or neurologist and order a variety of tests including:
+If you experience any of these symptoms, make an appointment to see your family physician.
+Because the majority of these tumors appear spontaneously without any previous health conditions, they are often difficult to diagnose.
+If your doctor suspects you have an acoustic neuroma, she may refer you to an otolaryngologist (an ear, nose, throat doctor) or neurologist to have the following tests: